airbr/webdev-jeopardy/readme.md

 --
 ### WDI Jeopardy by Morgan Murrah - v2.0

-This game started as one of my earliest projects and was my first application of HTML, CSS, Javscript and JQuery- also Project one from taking the web development immersive at General Assembly.
+This game started as one of my earliest projects and was my first application of HTML, CSS, Javsacript and JQuery.
+This was also originally project one from taking the web development immersive at General Assembly.
 I have been adding bits and pieces to it since then.

-Most Recently I have

 ### Current version: V2.0:

-This game has been GREATLY simplified/ a lot of refactoring of my horrible earlier code.
+This game has been simplified/ a lot of refactoring of my horrible earlier code.
 The game now makes use of the new CSS Grid specification [which is not fully supported yet](http://caniuse.com/#feat=css-grid).
-Since its a simple game I figured its a great place to try this new shiny thing.
+Since its a simple game I figured its a great place to try this new shiny thing in the world of CSS.

 ### Current Game: